HC seeks MHA reply on selection of logos

 Dalveer Bhandari elected as World Court judge

-In simultaneous elections Friday at the UN headquarters in New York, Bhandari also secured an absolute majority in the Security Council.
+headquarters in New York, Bhandari also secured an absolute majority in the

+Security Council.
 In the election to the ICJ, a primary judicial organ of the United Nations, commonly referred to as the World Court, Bhandari was locked in a fierce contest with Justice Florentino P Feliciano of the Philippines.

 Bhadari takes the place of Awn Shawkat Al-Khasawneh of Jordan who resigned from the Asia-Pacific region seat at the end of 2011.